erikm6872/HQ9Perl/README.md

 HQ9+ is an esoteric programming language created by Cliff L Biffle.
 It consists of only four instructions:

-H : Print "Hello World!"
+* H : Print "Hello World!"
-Q : Print the program's source code (quine)
+* Q : Print the program's source code (quine)
-9 : Print the full lyrics to "99 Bottles of Beer"
+* 9 : Print the full lyrics to "99 Bottles of Beer"
-+ : Increment the accumulator.
+* + : Increment the accumulator.
 This variable serves no purpose and cannot be accessed by the user in any way.

-Any other characters (including whitespace) are illegal.
-Comments are not supported
+**Any characters other than the four listed above (including whitespace) are illegal.
+Comments are also not supported.**

 HQ9+ is technically a programming language in the same way a Subaru Baja is technically a truck.
 It cannot be used in any meaningful way and its existence is inherently a joke.